 Furthermore, the qualifying competition for UEFA EURO 2008, with Greek coach Angelos Anastasiadis in charge, brought the country more points (14) and more goals (17) than any previous campaign.

 By 2001 Greek giants Panathinaikos were paying more than €10m for a Cypriot player, Iraklis FC's Michalis Konstantinou, as footballing talent flourished further on the island.
-National-team captain Ioannis Okkas was another to star overseas, in the Greek and Spanish leagues with PAOK FC, AEK, Olympiacos and RC Celta de Vigo.
+Former national team captain Ioannis Okkas was another to star overseas, in the Greek and Spanish leagues with PAOK FC, AEK, Olympiacos and RC Celta de Vigo.

-With 57 clubs now directly affiliated to the CFA, and a further 300 linked indirectly through local amateur associations, the Cypriot league comprises four divisions of 14 teams.
+With 78 clubs now directly affiliated to the CFA, and a further 300 linked indirectly through local amateur associations, the Cypriot league comprises three divisions.
 The season runs from mid-August to May.
-Under its motto 'Through football we make friends', the CFA continually strives to enhance the standard of professional football in the country, in addition to developing youth and women's football, and futsal.
+The CFA continually strives to enhance the standard of professional football in the country, in addition to developing youth and women's football, and futsal.